zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To insulate” (insulate) something is to prevent so mething from getting too hot or too cold.
 In many houses in the United States, ther e is insulation in the walls.
 It’s a material that helps the house retain or keep the heat inside.
 In houses in the northern part of the United States this is very com mon, to have your house insulated.
 Well, your body can also be insulated in  such a way that the warmth of your body, the heat of your body, doesn’t escape an d therefore make you cold.

 That’s what Boris means when he says that the cloth ing that Kay is wearing is “insulating” her body from the cold.
 It’s also keep ing the cold air out so that the body doesn’t become cold.
-“The worst you’re going t o get,” Boris explains, “are dry skin and cracked lips.”
+“The worst you’re going to get,” Boris explains, “are dry skin and cracked lips.”
 “Dry skin” is when your  skin doesn’t have enough moisture, that can sometimes cause you to have itch y skin – where you want to scratch your skin because it is so dry.
 It can also  cause what is called “peeling” (peeling), where the outer layer of your skin begin s to come off.

 “Cracked (cracked) lips (lips)” is when your lips, which are the two things that are the outer part of your mouth, become so dry that th ey have little tears in them.
 The skin might even begin to “bleed” (bleed), which  is when blood comes out.
 To have “cracked lips” is to have lips that are so dry  that the skin begins to crack.
 It begins to open up, and that’s what causes the bleed ing and can also be quite painful.
 If you live in a cold area, you often have  to put something on your lips so that they don’t become too dry.
 The thing you put o n your lips to prevent them from becoming too dry is called “lip balm” (balm).